Yokohama is a "self-contained" music city where you don't need to go to Tokyo

 | Official Website | bbstreet.com |

-A live house on the 12th floor of a building, known by the nickname "The Closest Live House to Heaven."
-Opened in 1997, its greatest asset is the outstanding access—0-minute walk from Kannai Station North Exit.
-Live performances happen daily from pros to indie artists, with a wide range of genres.
-You can see Mt.
-Fuji during the day and Yokohama's night view at night—a unique space you won't find elsewhere.
-If you participate in open mic events here, you can expect encounters transcending genres.
+A live house on the 12th floor of a building, earning the nickname "the live house closest to heaven."
+Opened in 1997, its greatest advantage is the accessibility from Kannai Station North Exit — 0 minutes walk.
+Professional and indie performances are held daily with a wide range of genres.
+You can view Mount Fuji during the day and Yokohama's night view at night, a space unique to other venues.
+Participating in open mic events here promises cross-genre encounters.

 LIVE CAFE Stormy Monday